JonathanGurkan/NOID/README.md

 ## License

 This project is for educational and personal purposes.
 Redistribution or commercial use is not permitted without permission from the developers.

+## Flowcharts
+Along the way of programming the enemies, we've come up with flowcharts to better understand the logic.
+You can see them here